EbonyGunwhy/Ferret/README.md

                     when the model is fitted to the curve formed by experimental data. upperConstraint - the upper constraint put on the parameter's value when the model is fitted to the curve formed by experimental data.

+## Defining a simple linear model.
+In order to make a simple linear model available for use in Ferret, such as

+    y = ax + b

+    where a and b are parameters.

+the following steps must be followed.
+The full implementation of this model can be found in The folder **Ferret\Developer\ModelLibrary*\SimpleModels.py*

+1. Write a function that executes the mathematical model.

+        import numpy as np
+        def linearModel(x, a, b, constantsString=None):
+             return np.multiply(x,a) + b

+ 2. Every model library file must have a **returnModelList** function.
+Within the **returnModelList** function, define a model object to represent the above model.

+        def returnModelList():
+            linear = Model(shortName='Linear',
+                     longName ='Linear',
+                     xDataInputOnly = True,
+                     modelFunction = linearModel,
+                     parameterList = setUpParametersForLinearModel(),
+                     variablesList = setUpVariablesForAllModels())

+            return [linear]

+The functions **setUpParametersForLinearModel** and  **setUpVariablesForAllModels** are defined outside the class and they return lists of parameters and variables respectively.

+3.

+For example, in the following code snippet a model object called *HF1_2CFM_2DSPGR* is created,
+    '''
+    HF1_2CFM_2DSPGR = Model(shortName='HF1-2CFM+2DSPGR',
+                     longName ='High Flow Single Inlet - Two Compartment Filtration and 2DSPGR Model', modelFunction = HighFlowSingleInletGadoxetate2DSPGR_Rat,
+                     parameterList = setUpParameters(),
+                     constantsList = setUpConstants(),
+                     variablesList = setUpVariables())
+    '''
+    The functions **HighFlowSingleInletGadoxetate2DSPGR_Rat**, **setUpParameters**, **setUpConstants** &
+    **setUpVariables** are defined outside the class.
+    **setUpParameters**, **setUpConstants** &  **setUpVariables** return lists of parameter, constant & variable objects respectively.

+For example, in the following code snippet a variable object called *regionOfInterest* is created,
+    '''
+    regionOfInterest = ModelVariable('ROI', 'Region of Interest', colour=LineColours.blueLine, inputToModel=False, fitCurveTo=True)
+    '''
+    This variable will be plotted with a solid blue line.
+By including the following import statement in the model library file
+    '''
+    from SupportModules.GraphSupport import LineColours
+    '''
+    it is possible to easily define the line type and colour of this variable's plot on the line graph.
+    Additionally, this variable will not be used as input to the model but the model curve will be fit to its curve.

+    For example, in the following code snippet a constant object called *FA* is created,
+    '''
+    valuesFA = [str(x) for x in range(10,31,1)]
+    FA = ModelConstant(shortName='FA', longName=None, defaultValue=20, stepSize=None,
+                       precision=1, units = None, minValue=10, maxValue=30, listValues=valuesFA)
+    '''
+    FA takes an integer value in the range 10-30.
+It is represented on the GUI by a drop down list containing integers in the range 10-30 and it displays the default value of 20.

 For example, in the following code snippet a variable object called *regionOfInterest* is created,
     '''